microsoft/fast/specs/slider/slider.md

 - `slider-label`

 *Attributes*
-- `show-mark` - boolean to show/hide the mark.
-Default is show.
+- `hide-mark` - boolean to show/hide the mark.
+Default is false.
 - `position` - used to position the label at the corresponding value on the track

 *Slots*